Siak River

-The Siak River flows through the city of Perawang.
+The Siak River flowing through the town of Perawang.
 Photo taken on the Maredan bridge.

-The Siak is a river of Riau province, in the east of Sumatra, Indonesia, about 1000 km northwest of the capital Jakarta.
+The Siak is a major river of Riau province, in the east of Sumatra, Indonesia, about 1000 km northwest of the capital Jakarta.
 Approximately 370 kilometres in length, the Siak is a blackwater river which owes its brown color to dissolved organic matter (DOM) leached from surrounding, heavily disturbed peat soils; it is heavily polluted, notably by the petroleum industry.
-It flows through the town of Pekanbaru before emptying into the Strait of Malacca.
+It flows through the city of Pekanbaru and other large towns such as Siak Sri Indrapura before emptying into the Strait of Malacca.

 Geography

-The river flows in the central area of Sumatra with predominantly tropical rainforest climate (designated as Af in the Köppen-Geiger climate classification).
+The river flows through the central region of Sumatra with a predominantly tropical rainforest climate (designated as Af in the Köppen-Geiger climate classification).
 The annual average temperature in the area is 23 °C. The warmest month is October, when the average temperature is around 25 °C, and the coldest is January, at 22 °C. The average annual rainfall is 2673 mm.
 The wettest month is November, with an average of 418 mm rainfall, and the driest is January, with 106 mm rainfall.